wbinnssmith/eskape/README.md

 # eskape

-html escaping as an es6 tagged template string.
+html escaping as an es6 tagged template string in 1k min+gz.

 ## Installation
 ```